k9w/instructions/rcs.md

   between revisions.

 - [rcsclean(1)](https://man.openbsd.org/rcsclean) - Clean up working
-  files.
-This means if you have a configuration file tracked by RCS delete the working copy while it is checked into the RCS ,v repository.
-This is usually not what you want these days if you actively use the configuration file in production in the same folder as its ,v repository.
+  files in the current working directory.
+This means if you have a configuration file tracked by RCS, delete the working copy while it is checked out of the RCS ,v repository, or delete it regardless of it's checked-out state with the -v flag.
+This is usually not what you want these days.
+Most of the time you actively use the configuration file in production in the same folder as its ,v repository.

 - [ident(1)](https://man.openbsd.org/ident) - Identify the keyword
   string in RCS-tracked files.

 RCS supports two general workflows:

-- Lock the file for editing.
+- Check in and unlock the file to the ,v repo file and do not maintain a working copy outside the repository, except when it is actively locked for editing, and checked out for active editing.

-- Just check in changes and don't worry about locking.
+- Just check in changes to the repository and keep the working copy available outside the repo and locked for editing.

 RCS command flags and manpages use the term ```revision``` to refer to a specific version of the tracked file.
 Later VCS'es call it a